axtk/react-store/README.md

 // store in a `StoreContext.Provider` component below. const StoreContext = createContext();

-// Wrapping up a hook that picks the store from the Context
+// Making up a helper hook that picks the store from the Context
 // and makes a subscription to the store updates. const useStore = () => {
     const store = useContext(StoreContext);